Annibor/the-poster-blog/README.md

 - This README is based upon three sourses for guidance: one by Davis Calikes, available at [GitHub](https://github.com/davidcalikes/portfolio-project-one#readme), one by Victoria Traynor, avaliable at [Github](https://github.com/VictoriaT87/P4-Aventine-Wellness/blob/main/README.md), and another authored by me, available at [GitHub](https://github.com/Annibor/EarthEcho-Studios/blob/main/README.md)
 - Usage, Modification, Distrubition, Private Use and Liability Content: The guidelines pertaining to usage, modification, distribution, private use, and liability are directly derived from my project, accessible at [GitHub](https://github.com/Annibor/EarthEcho-Studios/blob/main/README.md)
+- This project is inspired by the I Think Before I Blog form code institue.

 - [Back to Top](#table-of-content)